Dre Campbell Farm

 Hydrogen peroxide is also safe for washing produce.
 You’ll need one tablespoon of 3 percent hydrogen peroxide per gallon of water.

 Next, let the vegetables or fruits soak for 20 to 30 minutes.
-Afterward, rinse with cold water.
+Afterward, rinse them with cold water.

 5. Lemon Juice